-When faced with stress, Appraisers can become very critical and overly sensitive, often imagining bad intentions where there weren’t any.
+When faced with stress, Appraisers can become very critical and overly sensitive, often imagining bad intentions where there are not any.
 Being prone to insecurity, they can focus all their attention on pleasing those who give them security.
-This may lead them to become staunchly attached to a toxic relationship, structure, or belief system that provides them some sort of affirmation or security.
+This may lead them to become staunchly attached to a toxic relationship, structure or belief system that provides them some sort of affirmation or security.
 They can become quite dramatic when under stress, finding fault with almost everyone and everything.
 They can experience low energy, a feeling of depression and pessimism.
 They become uncharacteristically quiet and withdrawn.
-If they are under chronic stress, they may fall into the grip of their inferior function; introverted thinking.
+If they are under chronic stress, they may fall into the grip of their inferior function - introverted thinking.
 This can cause them to take on the form of “the condemner”, focusing on everyone’s flaws and all the ways they have been hurt by them and how those flaws go against their belief system and how things “should be”.

 What to do: Give them a change of scenery.
-Let them spend some time outdoors; Encourage them to exercise (without making it a dig at their weight or health); Watch a comedy with them, or engage them with some humor or lighthearted entertainment; Acknowledge how they feel; Let them talk it out; Remind them of their strengths and contributions; Don’t use logic to talk them out of stress; Don’t ignore them; Give them feedback.
+Let them spend some time outdoors; Encourage them to exercise (without making it a dig at their weight or health); Watch a comedy with them, or engage them with some humor or lighthearted entertainment; Acknowledge how they feel; Let them talk it out; Remind them of their strengths and contributions; Do not use logic to talk them out of stress; Do not ignore them; Give them feedback.
 Talk about a similar situation you went through; Get them away from the environment or situation that is stressing them out; Give them an enjoyable book to read, or a lighthearted movie to watch.

 What will annoy Appraisers: Lateness; Lack of follow through; Verbal manipulation (trolling); Being taken advantage of.